Windows 7 Forums

 4. To Add Encrypt and Decrypt to the Context Menu

-A) In the right pane of Advanced, right click on a empty space and click on New and DWORD (32-bit) Value and type EncryptionContextMenu and press Enter. (see screenshot below)
+A) In the right pane of Advanced, right click on an empty space, and click on New and DWORD (32-bit) Value and type EncryptionContextMenu and press Enter. (see screenshot below)

 Encrypt and Decrypt - Add to Context Menu-step2.jpg

-B) In the right pane, right click on EncryptionContextMenu and click on Modify. (see screenshot above)
+B) In the right pane, double click/tap on EncryptionContextMenu to modify it. (see screenshot above)

-C) Type 1 and click on OK. (see screenshot below)
+C) Type 1 and click/tap on OK. (see screenshot below)

 Encrypt and Decrypt - Add to Context Menu-step3.jpg